Skip to content

 MQTTYes

-EncryptionYes (Transport layer)
+EncryptionYes (Transport level)

-AuthenticationYes (Application and transport layers)
+AuthenticationYes (Application and transport level)

 EM Gen3-wiring diagram.png